UPPAbaby CRUZ V2 vs. UPPAbaby MINU V2 Stroller Comparison

 - Takes up significantly less storage space, compared to CRUZ and other full-size strollers

 - Small wheels are not as durable and maneuverable over uneven surfaces

 - Seat is not a standalone unit that can be removed or reversed, like CRUZ seat

 - Storage basket is small for everyday use

 - Seat is not as padded or roomy as CRUZ seat

 - Requires adapters to attach all car seats, including UPPAbaby MESA

 If you live in an area where you have a car and ample storage space, you’ll probably choose the UPPAbaby CRUZ.
 The CRUZ offers all of the features most parents are seeking in a stroller, such as a seat that reverses and reclines, a roomy storage basket, and compatibility with a car seat and bassinet.

-Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
+Strolleria is an authorized UPPAbaby retailer based out of Arizona, and we're dedicated to making the baby gear buying experience less overwhelming for parents.
 If you have more questions about the UPPAbaby CRUZ vs. UPPAbaby MINU debate, feel free to contact us at 480-442-9433 or email@example.com.